zsteinkamp/m4l-zs-Faderboard3/README.md

 ## Changelog

-* 2022-02-17 Add scale presets + Add individual channel outputs.
+* 2022-02-17 Add scale presets + Add individual channel outputs + MIDI note control.
 * 2022-02-15 De-Click control to avoid clicks at loop boundaries.
 * 2022-01-16 Allow for multiple instances of the device in one Live Set.
 * 2022-01-15 Proper Push / Push2 integration.